omar2535/omar2535.github.io/notes/certs/OSCP.md

 ### Bind shell

-Basically, we are opening a port with our shell for other people to connect
+Basically, we are opening a port with our shell for other people to execute
 - Client computer starts up a listening session with shell executing on that port
 - Connector just connects to the listening port that has shell already running